Ensuring our food security

 Numerous studies show that the addition of bees at a time when plants are flowering significantly increases both the yield and quality of crops.

-Honey bees play an essential role in ensuring our food security.
+Bees play an essential role in ensuring food security and ecosystem health

-A loss of access to nectar and pollen resources makes it difficult to impossible for commercial beekeepers to maintain a viable business and by extension to sustain enough healthy and strong hives for pollination services.
+A loss of access to nesting sites, nectar and pollen resources impacts native bee populations.
+It also makes it difficult to impossible for commercial beekeepers to maintain a viable business and by extension to sustain enough healthy and strong hives for pollination services.
 Habitat destruction results from clear fell logging practices, and from urban encroachment.
 Beekeeper access to public lands is also impacted by government policies and varies widely from state to state.

 Products like insecticides, fungicides, herbicides and fertilizers can all be highly toxic to bees, but many of these are commonly used in agriculture and horticulture impacting bee health and numbers.